 The U.S. Drug Enforcement Agency uses a system that divides drugs into categories called “schedules.”
 This system helps determine legal action for distributing drugs by measuring how addictive they can be and how medical professionals may use them.
 However, it can also give us an idea of how addictive heroin is compared to other commonly abused substances.
 The list is ordered from Schedules I-V, I being the most easily abused and least medically advantageous, and V being often prescribed with little risk involved.

 Heroin sits at the top of Schedule I, having the highest grade of abuse potential, alongside other drugs like LSD and ecstasy.
 How addictive is heroin?
 According to the experts, extremely.
 Except, that’s probably not a satisfactory answer for everyone.
 Specifically, it is not for people who either know or are themselves struggling with heroin addiction and want to assess how or if they can overcome it themselves.

 California Centers for Recovery’s Approach to Heroin Detox

 The truth is, recovering from heroin abuse is not easy.
 Compared to most highly abused substances, climbing back to sobriety after a period of heroin use entails some of the worst withdrawal effects.
 In contrast, persisting use will cause the chances of dying to soar.
 While the safest, most risk-avoidant thing is never to get involved with heroin in the first place, we understand that isn’t an option afforded to everybody.

 At California Centers for Recovery, we carefully select intervention and treatment techniques designed to suit each patient’s needs.
 Our goal is to minimize the severity and duration of heroin withdrawal and make recovery as safe as possible.
-Call 877.328.5682 or contact us online today and learn about our Manhattan Beach detox center and all the accommodations we provide.
+Call 877.328.5682 or contact us online today and learn about our South Bay Area detox center and all the accommodations we provide.